PoKeys joystick issues with Windows 7 and Windows 10 resolved

 If problem still persists after taking both steps, please contact user support on support.poscope.com.

-If you need an informations about stepper motor driver, here is complete explanation – stepper motor driver.
+If you need information about the stepper motor driver, here is the complete explanation – stepper motor driver.